mathspp/mathspp/pages/05.trainings/case-studies/ivy-league-metadata-services/default.md

 **Every participant** was able to describe how they'll apply what they learned during the training to their daily work.
 When interviewed 4 months after the training, the hiring manager reported

- > “I see greater confidence; the ability to take on new challenges.”
+ > “I see greater confidence; the ability to take on new challenges.” — hiring manager

 ### Internal knowledge sharing